Welcome from our Program Director

 Residents of the Sunrise Health GME Consortium located at MountainView Hospital in Emergency Medicine will rotate between MountainView Hospital and Sunrise Hospital and Medical Center.
 MountainView Hospital is a 425-bed, full-service, acute-care facility, located in the northwest area of Las Vegas.

-Sunrise Hospital is a 762-bed, Level II Trauma center located in downtown Las Vegas.
+Sunrise Hospital is a 762-bed, Level II Trauma center located near the Las Vegas Strip.
 Emergency medicine residents will work at both high-volume, high-acuity facilities.
 The combined emergency department volume places MountainView Hospital Emergency Medicine Residency Program among the nation’s busiest training programs.

-The Modular Active Learning Curriculum for Emergency Medicine (MALCEM) consists of 24 literature and video modules that correspond to the emergency medicine core curriculum.
-One module (50-100 pages) is assigned per week.
+The Modular Active Learning Curriculum for Emergency Medicine (MALCEM) consists of weekly literature and video modules that correspond to the emergency medicine core curriculum.
+One module (50-80 pages) is assigned per week.
 Residents are expected to come ready to discuss the topical material and will be evaluated on their individual performance.

 Core faculty and residents participate in a transactional group learning discussion that is moderated by a trained faculty moderator with other core and clinical faculty providing clinical commentary.